Notices

 Notice of Nondiscrimination

 The University of North Dakota (UND) is committed to the principle of equal opportunity in education and employment.
-UND does not discriminate on the basis of race, color, national origin, religion, sex, age, disability, sexual orientation, gender identity, genetic information, creed, marital status, veteran's status, political belief or affiliation or any other status protected by law.
-Equal opportunity and access to facilities shall be available to all.
-This policy is applicable in employment, admissions and University-sponsored or approved programs and activities.
+UND does not discriminate on the basis of race, color, national origin (including limited English proficiency), religion, age, disability, sexual orientation, gender identity, genetic information, marital status, veteran's status, political belief or affiliation or any other status protected by law.
+Pursuant to Title IX of the Education Amendments of 1972, UND does not discriminate on the basis of sex in its educational programs and activities, employment, and admission.
+UND will promptly and equitably investigate reports of discrimination or harassment and take disciplinary action as appropriate.

 Retaliation in any form against a person who reports discrimination or participates in the investigation of discrimination is strictly prohibited and will be grounds for separate disciplinary action.

-Sexual Misconduct
+Discrimination, Harassment, and Sexual Misconduct

-If you have experienced sexual violence or other sex or gender-based discrimination or harassment, you are encouraged to report the incident at https://campus.und.edu/equal-opportunity/incident-report.html/ or to contact UND’s Title IX Coordinator at 701.777.4171 or by email at donna.smith@UND.edu.
-UND will take prompt action to eliminate the harassment, prevent its recurrence, and eliminate its effects.
+If you have experienced sexual misconduct, such as sex-based harassment, sexual assault, domestic violence, dating violence, or stalking, or discrimination or harassment based on any other protected class, please contact the Equal Opportunity & Title IX Office or UND’s Title IX Coordinator, Donna Smith, for assistance: 701.777.4171; donna.smith@UND.edu.
+UND will take prompt action to eliminate the discrimination or harassment, prevent its recurrence, and eliminate its effects.

 Respecting a complainant’s privacy is important to UND.
-Information will only be shared with individuals who need to know to provide resources for the complainant, to protect the safety of the campus community or for investigative needs.
+Information will only be shared with individuals who need to know to provide resources for the complainant, to protect the safety of the campus community, or for investigative needs.
 If a complainant does not want their name revealed to the respondent, UND will do its best to honor that request.
 Our ability to fully respond may be limited.

 UND Statement on Institutional Diversity and Pluralism